ADD CONDITION

 Drug Overview

-CVS SF Menthol 140ct Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These cough drops contain menthol, which provides a cooling sensation that can help ease discomfort in your throat.
-If you're experiencing a cough or sore throat, these drops may offer you some relief.
+CVS SF Menthol Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as provide relief from occasional minor throat irritation and soreness.
+These cough drops contain menthol, which helps soothe your throat and can make it feel more comfortable when you're experiencing these symptoms.

 Uses